Kuift/GuiftsDynamicBlueprint/README.md

 - add multiple page block selection
 - support rotation
 - veracity : block on flag shouldn't be allowed
+- make blueprint from game blob and block instead of your array
 - implement the cursor select when middle click
     - 2 mode
         - if mode 1, you can copy paste selected blueprint into png + place blueprint